Shahrozirl/WebDev_Project_Pro_Direct/README.md

 Extra Feature:
 5. The above are all modified changes to previous code, we decided to add an extra feature which are two buttons on the bottom-right of the screen that will allow the user to increase/decrease font-size as required (for people with visual impairment compared to full blindness).
+6. Also added a dark-mode button to bottom-left of the screen, some people with visual impairment need higher contrast to make out words properly.

-Our website is noe hosted online and you can access the website here: "https://shahrozirl.github.io/WebDev_Project_Pro_Direct/"
+Our website is now hosted online and you can access the website here: "https://shahrozirl.github.io/WebDev_Project_Pro_Direct/"
+If you would like to access the github repository, you can access that here: "https://github.com/Shahrozirl/WebDev_Project_Pro_Direct"

 Thank you very much for choosing Sports Limited for your special needs!
 Please let us know if you will be needing any future updates and/or future websites.